AFAgarap/gru-svm/dataset/README.md

 ### About ###

-The [traffic data](http://www.takakura.com/Kyoto_data/ext_old_data201704/) to be used for the training and evaluation of the proposed GRU-SVM model is from the honeypot systems of Kyoto University.
+The [network traffic data](http://www.takakura.com/Kyoto_data/ext_old_data201704/) to be used for the training and evaluation of the proposed GRU-SVM model is from the honeypot systems of Kyoto University.
 You may read the document describing the data features [here](http://www.takakura.com/Kyoto_data/BenchmarkData-Description-v5.pdf).

 The dataset contains logs for 360 days of the year 2013.
 Only the logs for the following dates are non-existing: (1) March 2-4, and (2) October 13-14 -- totalling to 5 days.

 ### Data Pre-processing ###

-For the GRU-SVM computational model to utilize the dataset, it must be normalized first.
-That is, to scale or index non-integer values to a format which can be read by the neural network.
-Based from [this study](http://scholarworks.rit.edu/cgi/viewcontent.cgi?article=9241&context=theses), the pre-processing will be as follows:
+For the computational models in this study to utilize the dataset, it must be normalized first.
+That is, to standardize continuous features, and to index categorical features.

-* Split the dataset into multiple files, separated which pertains to (1) logs with detected attack(s), and (2) logs with no detected attack(s).
+The preprocessing done in this study were as follows:

-* Map symbolic features like `service`, `flag`, and `protocol` to `[0, n-1]` where n is the number of symbols in a feature.
+* Map categorical features like `service`, `flag`, and `protocol` to `[0, n-1]` where n is the number of symbols in a feature.
-* Linear scaling to `[0.0, 1.0]` of integer values like `duration`, `src_bytes`, `dest_bytes`, `dst_host_count`, `dst_host_srv_count`, and `start_time`.
+* Standardize continuous features like `duration`, `src_bytes`, `dest_bytes`, `dst_host_count`, `dst_host_srv_count`, and `start_time`.
-* Boolean values and continuous values shall be left as is.
+* After the preceding processes, the normalized data was binned using decile binning (for one-hot encoding purposes).

-Data normalization was done using [standardize_data.py](https://github.com/AFAgarap/gru-svm/blob/master/dataset/standardize_data.py), while splitting of the dataset into two: (1) logs with detected attack(s), and (2) logs with no detected attack(s) was done using [categorize_data.py](https://github.com/AFAgarap/gru-svm/blob/master/dataset/categorize_data.py).
-To check if the data pre-processing was successful, the normalization and categorization that is, the module [check_standardized_data.py](https://github.com/AFAgarap/gru-svm/blob/master/dataset/check_standardized_data.py) was used.
+Data normalization was done using [normalize_data.py](https://github.com/AFAgarap/gru-svm/blob/master/dataset/normalize_data.py), while binning of the normalized dataset was done using [bin_data.py](https://github.com/AFAgarap/gru-svm/blob/master/dataset/bin_data.py).

-Sample data with detected attack(s):
+Sample data:

 ```
 0 : example [ -3.66881303e-02   3.00000000e+00  -2.20432188e-02  -2.52959970e-03